 1) Policies of the club will be decided through open meetings which everyone is encouraged to attend, especially as they will have equal voting rights on all proposals.
-(A minimum of fifteen members must be present for a proposal to be passed.)
 Some members will, with our gratitude and subject to the approval of those members present, undertake special duties, for example co-ordinator, membership (secretary), social events, correspondence, fish recording, finances and such other positions as become necessary as the club expands.
 These posts will be held for the duration of one year, at the end of which time the members will vote to decide who does what for the following year.
 In accepting such posts, however, members must understand that the nature of the club calls for regular reporting back to club members and holding all dealings or correspondence open to public inspection.

 2) All members shall pay a subscription to the club, which reserves the right to defer or refuse any application which members feel warrants careful or further consideration.
 When applying for membership each prospective new member should understand that we operate in a manner that welcomes participation by individuals or families regardless of age, sex, colour or disability.

 Membership subcriptions shall be due on 1st July of each year, with the previous year ending on 30th June.
 Please note that fish for weighing in may not be accepted unless subs have been paid in advance or, under special circumstances and subject to approval by the membership, not later than on the day of capture itself.

 3) Juniors are defined as those members being under 16 years of age.
 After their sixteenth birthday is reached any fish that they catch are treated as senior entries into all club awards or competitions.